 - Certificates in CRM (Comprehensive Resource Model), Trainings with Lisa Schwarz: Basic, Advanced CRM with Core Self and Transgenerational.

-I am an accredited member of the UKCP (United Kingdom Council for Psychotherapy), tutor on a Masters course in psychotherapy, and I provide supervision to trainee and experienced counsellors and therapists as well as delivering supervision to individuals working in organisations associated with the helping professions.
+I am an accredited member of the UKCP (United Kingdom Council for Psychotherapy), with previous experience as a tutor on a Masters course in psychotherapy, and I provide supervision to trainee and experienced counsellors and therapists as well as delivering supervision to individuals working in organisations associated with the helping professions.